OSGeo/grass/SECURITY.md

 ## Reporting a Vulnerability
 At GRASS GIS, we take security vulnerabilities seriously.
 We appreciate your efforts in responsibly disclosing any issues you may find.
 To report a security vulnerability, please follow these steps:
-1. **Privately disclose the issue** by emailing our security team at vpetras@ncsu.edu.
+1. **Privately disclose the issue** by emailing our [Security Team](vpetras@ncsu.edu).
 Please do not create publicly viewable issues for security vulnerabilities.
 2. **Provide detailed information** regarding the vulnerability, including:
     - Description of the vulnerability
     - Steps to reproduce